 The Supreme Court on November 16, 2018, in the case of Vimla Devi & Ors. v.
-National Insurance Company Limited & Ors.,
+National Insurance Company Limited & Ors., reiterated that Motor Vehicle Act, 1988, is enacted to give solace to the victims of motor vehicle accident and relieves them from strict compliance of law.

-said that “the Act is a beneficial piece of legislation enacted to give solace to the victims of the motor accident who suffer bodily injury or die untimely.”
 “It is designed in a manner, which relieves the victims from ensuring strict compliance provided in law, which are otherwise applicable to the suits and other proceedings,” the Bench added.

-of the Motor Vehicle Act, 1988, makes it incumbent upon a person driving a vehicle to produce documents, including driving licence, to a police officer when required.
+Further, the court also highlighted thatSection 158 of the Motor Vehicle Act, 1988, makes it incumbent upon a person driving a vehicle to produce documents, including driving licence, to a police officer when required.
 It also obligates a police officer to forward a copy of an FIR in an accident case causing death or bodily injury, to the Claims Tribunal.

 Laying down the object of Section 158(6) read with Section 166(4) of the Act the court said that it is “essentially to reduce the period of pendency of claim case and quicken the process of determination of compensation amount by making it mandatory for registration of motor accident claim within one month from the date of receipt of FIR of the accident without the claimants having to file a claim petition.”

 On the basis of the above observations, the court then delivered its verdict allowing the appeal and holding that the appellants/claimants are entitled to reasonable compensation since the fact of accident and identity of the offenders and their insurer stood established.